Tomgroot/lightyear/README.md

 So the CRC should be calculated within at least 0.09ms for a single message.

 Longer polynomials require more computations per bit.
 A 32 bit microcontroller can handle the 32 CRC algorithms.
-Aside from the CRC length, a table look up can also be done instead of a bitwise CRC computation to improve speeds.
-However, adding a table would mean to include extra (flash) memory in the system as well.
-A 32-bit microcontroller can efficiently handle CRC-32 using bitwise computation, avoiding the memory overhead of a lookup table.
+Aside from the CRC length, a table look up can also be done instead of a bitwise CRC computation to improve speeds especially given the high baud rate and the less speedy microprocessors.
+However, adding a table would mean it uses extra (flash) memory as well.
+For a 32 CRC this takes up 256 * 32 bit = 1KB which is fair enough considering the hardware constraints of most microcontrollers.

 ## Implementation complexity